High-Fiber Cinnamon Pumpkin Banana Bread for First Trimester (Great for Sweet Cravings!!)

-Why These Pregnancy and Postpartum-Friendly X Are Good For You & The Baby
+Why This Pregnancy and Postpartum-Friendly Pumpkin Banana Bread Is Good For You & The Baby

 Prep Time: 15 minutes / Cook Time: 1 hour - 1 hour 10 minutes / Total Time: 1 hour 15 minutes - 1 hour 25 minutes / Yields: 1 loaf (8-10 slices)